Schizophrenia

 ICD codes: F20 What is the ICD Code?

 People with schizophrenia go through phases or episodes in which their perception of reality is often very distorted.
-During these phases, people may have delusions, hear voices or think they are being watched or influenced by other people.
+During these phases, they may have delusions, hear voices or think they are being watched or influenced by other people.

 At a glance